m0by314/plant_soil_moisture/README.md

-# Plants soil moisture monitoring
+# Monitor the soil moisture of your plants with Adafruit IO
-Plants soil moisture monitoring with Adafruit IO dashboard and an ESP32 with soil moisture sensor.
+Adafruit IO allows to visualize the measurements.
+An email is sent (using an IFTTT webhook) when watering is required.

 ## Cloning
 `git clone --recurse-submodules https://github.com/m0by314/plant_soil_moisture.git`